 We’re all very family orientated.
 I guess that’s because my Grandma is quite possibly the most beautiful person you’ll ever meet.

-Family board games are an essential in our house and we are always on the look out for great games to involve the full family, my youngest cousin is 8 next week so it’s essential that he is able to be included.
+Family board games are essential in our house and we are always on the lookout for great games to involve the full family.
+My youngest cousin is 8 next week so it’s essential that he is able to be included.